TheApplePieGod/Diamond/README.md

 - Diamond uses the cross platform window manager library [GLFW](https://www.glfw.org/) behind the scenes, so the engine exposes the GLFW window handle in order to be used for input and other window related functionality.
 - Because Diamond is built on Vulkan, Vulkan expects .spv compiled shaders.
 The Diamond repository includes a CompileShaders.bat which uses [glslc](https://github.com/google/shaderc/tree/main/glslc) to compile and is called via CMake at build time, so it is a good script to reuse or use as a basis.

+---

+### Feel free to submit an issue for any bugs and/or feature requests